through the lens

-I’m thankful to have visited some amazing places around the world including parts of Mexico, Morocco, Paris, San Francisco, Thailand, Vietnam, Colombia and China.
+I’m thankful to have visited some incredible places around the world including parts of Mexico, Morocco, Paris, San Francisco, Thailand, Vietnam, Colombia and China.
 My art and design background helped me to find that sweet spot and capture landscapes, architecture, nature and much more.
 I was interested in lines, patterns, colours and texture and have a vast array of photos that I revisit regularly, which helps to reassess attention and direction.

-I use reflectors (black and white) to bounce light or create shadow.
+Reflectors: (black and white) to bounce light or create shadow.
 Black card (A4 - A1) is perfect for smaller compositions like flowers or products.

 Retouching: I’ll continue to use Photoshop for retouching, this is a skill within itself and a good one to hold as you evaluate and edit your own images.
-I’ve also been taught to get the image right in camera, as this limits post-processing time.
+I’ve been aiming to get the image right in camera, as this limits post-processing time.
 Details in hair, clothing, positioning, even minute hairs can be picked up in the shot!
 In the past I’ve had to clean up creases in clothing, and even remove cat hairs.